fmacedoo/react-native-github-query/README.md

 ### Tests
 - Typography deserves more tests for each variant it delivers.
 - Styled-components styles have being tested on a `try hard` method.
 Jest-styled-components lib are presenting bugs on its use with the project.
+- `ANDROID` wasn't tested.
+I've tried to do my best here, but the time was gone.

+## Pull Requests / Project progress

+Check the [Closed PRs](https://github.com/fmacedoo/loadsmart-mobile-test/pulls?q=is%3Apr+is%3Aclosed) to have an idea on how the project was built.